treebeardtech/kubeflow-bootstrap/README.md

 ## About this project

-This project simplifies the task of managing a Kubeflow instance with Terraform.
+This project simplifies MLOps in Kubernetes by providing a Terraform module which creates a Kubeflow instance.

 Kubeflow provides a cloud-native AI platform which can be used to deploy applications in scientific computing, traditional machine learning, and generative AI.